 - Greater Comfort

 The width of the shoe and its overall comfort matter considerably.
-The stitching should be good quality to ensure it is durable.
+The stitching should be of good quality to ensure it is durable.
 The construction should provide comfort when moving around.
 The foot undergoes considerably varied movement during a fight, and the shoe must adjust its shape to match rather than seem to be fighting against the fighter’s foot.

 Getting the right fit is important too.
 Too tight at the front and they’ll pinch your upper foot.
 This gets in the way of using the balls of your feet to push forward when you need to.